Welcome to today's edition of the Rush 24-7 podcast.

 That's exactly what I'm saying.

-And this will not this will not be put on the table at the White House jobs summit today.
+And this will not, this will not be put on the table at the White House Jobs Summit today.

-Quick time out, we'll be right back.
+We'll be right back.

 I think it was Poppy Hills.

-It might have been uh uh uh spyglass.
+It might have been Spyglass.

-But regardless, he was very nice, uh and I I had a chance to tell him how much it was 2000 or 2001, because I remember I told him how much I admired his focus during that incredible season he had of 2000.
+And I had a chance to tell him how much it was 2000 or 2001 because I remember I told him how much I admired his focus during that incredible season he had of 2000.

-I've uh I've never talked to him, but I know what happened here.
+I know what happened here.

 I know what happened.